sagedemage/setup_kubernetes_cluster/README.md

 Enter the ID 2583 and load it.

-Select Prometheus for the data source and import it.
+Set the name for the dashboard to MongoDB-v1 and set the Prometheus option for the Data Source.

+Select import and you will see the dashboard that has been generated.

 ## Resources
 * [Kubernetes Documentation](https://kubernetes.io/docs/home/)